Early Verification of Legal Compliance via Bounded Satisfiability Checking: Introduction

 \emph{Metric first-order temporal logic (MFOTL)} enables the specification of data and time constraints~\cite{Basin-10} and has an expressive formalism for capturing LPs and the related system requirements that constrain data and time~\cite{Arfelt-Basin-Debois-19}.
-Existing work on \mfotl verification has focused primarily on detecting violations at run-time through monitoring~\cite{Arfelt-Basin-Debois-19}, with \mfotl formulas being checked on execution logs.
-There is an unsatisfied need on determining the \emph{satisfiability} of \mfotl specifications, i.e., looking for legal-property violations possible in \mfotl specification, which is important for designing and debugging MFOTL requirements to satisfy legal properties.
+Existing work on \mfotl verification focuses on detecting violations at run-time through monitoring~\cite{Arfelt-Basin-Debois-19,DBLP:conf/esorics/HubletBK22}, with \mfotl formulas being checked on execution logs.
+There is an unsatisfied need for determining the \emph{satisfiability} of \mfotl specifications, i.e., looking for LP violations possible in \mfotl specification. \nf{This is important for designing system requirements that comply with LPs.}

 \mfotl satisfiability checking is generally undecidable since \mfotl is an extension of first-order logic (FOL).
 Restrictions are thus necessary for making the problem decidable.
 In this paper, we restrict ourselves to safety properties.
-While we are not aware of non-safety LP properties, it is conceivable that they may exist.
 For safety properties, LP violations are finite sequences of data actions, captured via a finite-length counterexample.
 For example, a possible violation of $P1$ is a sequence consisting of storing a value $v$ in a variable $d$, updating $d$'s value to $v'$, then reading $d$ again and not obtaining $v'$.
 Since we are interested in finite counterexamples, bounded verification is a natural strategy to pursue for achieving decidability.
 SAT solvers have been previously used for bounded satisfiability checking of metric temporal logic (MTL)~\cite{Rozier-et-al-07,Li-et-al-19}.
-However, MTL cannot effectively capture quantified data constraints (e.g., "Every used data must be up-to-date.") in LPs, hence the solution is not applicable directly.
+However, MTL cannot effectively capture quantified data constraints in LPs, hence the solution is not applicable directly.
 As an extension to MTL, MFOTL can effectively capture data constraints used in LP.
 Yet, to the best of our knowledge, there has not been any prior work on bounded \mfotl satisfiability checking.